writethedocs/www/docs/conf/na/2015/index.rst

 --------

 Write the Docs is more than a conference.
-Each year we organize a wide bunch of events so that people can join together, collaborate, and learn from each other.
+Each year we organize a wide bunch of events so that people can meet, collaborate, and learn from each other.

 This year, we have events planned all day on Sunday, the day before the